-We are currently planning when we will be able to resume our regular activities.
+We are delighted to be welcoming Members back to our regular activities.
 Our activities are based on our original consultation with founder members who wanted to achieve something constructive as well as having fun and meeting socially.

 We have a range of different activities to suit our members' tastes.
 Please click on the link for more information about each activity.
 Sessions currently cover the following activities:

 We currently have singing on one Monday and one Wednesday in the month.
 The content varies but the format is similar:

 everyone sits in a circle sharing song books